carpentries-incubator/git-Rstudio-course/setup.md

 ---

 In order to start using version control in Rstudio, we have to do some configuration the first time.
-You only leed to do this configuration once.
+You only need to do this configuration once.

 ## Installations